moorepants/dissertation/davisbicycle.rst

    magnitudes are much larger than other rider body movements.

 .. [#idealinput] A sum of sines would be ideal, see [Lange2011]_ for some ideas on other types of inputs.
-It has been shown that a sum of sines signal is not detectable by humans [McRuer1974]_.
+It has been shown that a sum of sines can provide a non-predictable signal to the human [McRuer1974]_.

-   .. todo:: check the McRuer reference

 .. [#elastic] The elasticity of the steer column may also be a factor.